Kaleidosium/md/_posts/2022-05-26-the-iron-law-of-moderate-political-forums.md

 ## **The For-Its-Own-Sake Example**

 Let’s start this with a timeline, Someone made a subreddit on reddit and it's about a certain political topics, now, usually these subreddits have a soft of bias already due to the main topic it is discussing, for example, r/IronFrontUSA already has a left-bias naturally due to it responding to the rise of the far-right in America.
-If it's a general political subreddit, it could also be because of the main attitudes of the general site, on Reddit, that being left-wing populism, reminder that before Bernie and the Democratic Socialists, r/politics had a lot of Ron Paul and Goldbug Libertarians.
+If it's a general political subreddit, it could also be because of the main attitudes of the general site, on Reddit, that being left-wing populism.
+However, it _may_ change, reminder that before Bernie and the Democratic Socialists, r/politics had a lot of Ron Paul and Goldbug Libertarians.

-At first, it most likely had a moderate-ish start, with Moderates being the majority, with a minority of users being Extremists.
+At first, it most likely had a moderate-ish start, with moderates being the majority, with a minority of users being extremists.
 But overtime, due to the spread of the knowledge of the subreddit to more extreme subs, the “Radicals” take over the subreddit’s demography. and even pushing long-time Moderates out too, scaring them out.
 Thus finally making the subreddit from a moderate place, to an extreme political subreddit.

 ## **The Counter-Forum Example**

 It’s a similar story, but with some additions.
-Let’s say someone made a right-wing subreddit dedicated to mock “leftists” (Which also tends to include Liberals and people not from the Socialist Tradition).
+Let’s say someone made a right-wing subreddit dedicated to mock “leftists” (which also tends to include Liberals and people not from the Socialist tradition).
 On Reddit, It is likely that there’s a Left-wing counter subreddit dedicated to mocking “righties”.
 It also doesn’t have to just counter one forum, it could also be an umbrella counter-forum that was made in response to several right-wing forums.

 Just like with the For-Its-Own-Sake Example, the extremists (in this case the extreme left i.e. Tankies) take over and push out the moderates (in this case Social Liberals and Moderate Social Democrats/Socialists).
 The thing is, it could also make the original extreme subreddit it was countering, even more extreme.